Is Sex Binary if Sexual Reproduction Is Binary?

 Sources & Disclaimers

 This dialogue paraphrases the sources depicted in the avatars.
-See the notes for direct quotes and links to source images not in the public domain.
-Avatars are used for the attribution of ideas (and, in the notes, direct quotes) and do not represent an endorsement of the dialogue’s text.
+See the notes for references and links to source images not in the public domain.
+Avatars are used for the attribution of ideas (and, in some notes, direct quotes) and do not represent an endorsement of the dialogue’s text.
 Learn more about dialogues.

 pro